The Three Greatest Players of Irish B/C Button Accordion Playing

-He suffered a stroke in 1988 and, no longer able to play the accordion, he continued to compose.
+Paddy O’Brien suffered a stroke in 1988.
+While no longer able to play the accordion, he continued to compose.
 He died on March 2nd 1991 aged 69.

-His extraordinary influence on the world of traditional Irish music continues to be felt to this day with many trad musician heavy weights cite him as their main influence to this day.
+His extraordinary influence on the world of traditional Irish music continues to be felt to this day.
+Many contemporary trad heavyweights cite him as their main influence.

 Joe Burke truly deserves the accolade of living legend of the B/C button accordion.